entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/installation/open-shift/openshift-install.md

 ```
 oc get pods -n entando --watch
 ```
-  - This step is complete when the `quickstart-server` pod shows 3/3 running.
+  - This step is complete when the `quickstart-composite-app-deployer` with a status of completed.
 For example,
 ```
-quickstart-server-deployment-6c89fb49f7-gpmqc   3/3   Running   0     72s
+quickstart-composite-app-deployer-0547               0/1     Completed           0          7m44s
 ```
-  - The full pod name will differ but by default will start with `quickstart-server-deployment`.
+  - The full pod name will differ but by default will start with `quickstart-composite-app-deployer`.

 9. Check for the Entando ingresses using `oc describe ingress -n entando`.
 This is a snippet:
 ```